easy-software-ufal/refactoring-test-smells-with-junit5/README.md

 # Replication Package for the "Refactoring Test Smells With JUnit 5: Why Should Developers Keep Up-to-Date?" paper

-The list of projects that automate tests using JUnit 5 library can be found ih the file usedProjects.xls
+The list of projects that automate tests using JUnit 5 library can be found in the article.
+Further details are available in the projects.csv file.

 Considering that you have a project, or projects, already cloned to your machine, to find JUnit 5 features to a single project, use the following command line:
 ```java -jar sniffer.jar "path/to/project/root/directory"```